Sanglorian/orcus/Orcus Player Options - current.md

 **Prerequisite:**  Proficiency with light shields

 **Benefit:** Once per encounter, as an immediate (react) action after someone has missed a melee attack against you, you can push that enemy 1d4 squares away from you.
-You must be equipped with a shield to receive this benefit.
+You must be equipped with a shield with which you are proficient to receive this benefit.

+### Blind-Fighting

+**Benefit:** Ignore attack penalties because your target is in concealment or total concealment.

 ### Cantrip Master

 **Benefit:** You learn three powers from the Cantrips discipline.

-### Crossbow Discipline

-**Benefit:** You can treat a one-handed ranged weapon you are wielding as a melee weapon with a reach of 1 for the purpose of using powers and making attacks, including opportunity attacks.
+**Special:** You can gain Cantrip Master multiple times.
+Each time you take the feat,  you learn three new powers from the Cantrips discipline.

 ### Crossfire